 Why Are Healthcare Providers Slow to Adapt to Patient-Focused Billing?

 The answer—because they’ve never had to worry about it in the past.
 Now is the time to make changes that will put you ahead of the game, or more realistically, get you in the game.

 Health systems shouldn’t look at consumerism as a challenge, but as an opportunity to protect and promote their patients best interest and well-being—and not only on the clinical side.
 When it is clear that healthcare affordability is the number one worry for Americans today, your organization should strive to assuage financial concerns from the outset.

-As you meet your patients expectations for quality, affordability and technological payment options that provide answers to questions along with convenience, soon you will reap the benefits.
-It comes down to providing a great care and financial experience and increase likelihood for patient payments.
+As you meet your patients' expectations for quality, affordability, and technological payment options that provide answers to questions along with convenience, soon you will reap the benefits.
+It comes down to providing great care and financial experience to increase the likelihood of patient payments.

 After all, you only get what they pay for.
 And that is the real bottom line.